Reflective Decoding: Beyond Unidirectional Generation with Off-the-Shelf Language Models: Method

+By ensembling the contexts in a Product of Experts \citep{hinton2002training} framework, we can generate a hypothesis $s$ that fits the full contextual fingerprint.
+Yet, some contexts are more informative than others: probable but generic contexts like ``See the appendix for details.'' are not descriptive of neighboring text.
+We learn weights $w_i$ to prioritize contexts $c_i$ in the ensemble that are most informative for $s_{input}$, by maximizing the probability of $s_{input}$ under Equation~\ref{eq:RD_simple} (described in Algorithm~\ref{alg}).
+In effect, we are learning an on-the-fly autoencoder at inference time, using weighted ensembles of contexts as a representation (see \S\ref{subseq_intuitions_and_theory}, \S\ref{app:derivation}).

-To justify how generated contexts do this, consider the example from figure \ref{fig_1} with input $s_{src}:$ \textit{How are circulatory system tissues formed?} By generating contexts for $s_{src}$, we capture different aspects: $c_1$ situates $s_{src}$ as a question (\textit{This is a medical question...}), while $c_2$ and $c_3$ explore central concepts (\textit{as with all tissue...}; \textit{about the circulatory system}).
-While each context could follow many sentences, together they form a fingerprint for $s_{src}$.
-A sentence that could be followed by all of $c_1,c_2,c_3$ will likely be a question ($c_1$) about tissue formation ($c_2$) and the circulatory system ($c_3$), semantically similar to $s_{src}$ or even a paraphrase ($\hat{s}$: \textit{How do circulatory systems form?}).
+To motivate how this method functions, consider the paraphrasing example from Figure~\ref{fig_1} with input $s_{input}=$ \textit{How are circulatory system tissues formed?} Generated contexts reflect different aspects of $s_{input}$: $c_1$ situates $s_{input}$ as a question (\textit{This is a medical question...}), while $c_2$ and $c_3$ explore central concepts (\textit{as with all tissue...}; \textit{about the circulatory system}).
+Even though each context could follow many sentences, together they form a fingerprint for $s_{input}$.
+A sentence that could be followed by all of $c_1,c_2,c_3$ will likely be a question ($c_1$), about tissue formation ($c_2$), and the circulatory system ($c_3$), and generally occupy the same semantic neighborhood as $s_{input}$, e.g. \textit{How do circulatory systems form?}

-\method works on this principle.
-For an input text $s_{src}$, we use a language model to generate contexts that serve as a fingerprint for meaning.
-This is the \stepone.
-Then in the \steptwo, we sample generations that also match these contexts.
-We consider right contexts generated by \lrLM here, but both directions are used.
-To effectively and efficiently sample with content in $s_{src}$, we learn the \decoder:

-This can be understood as a Product of Experts model \citep{hinton2002training} between language model distributions (\rlLM) with different contexts, normalized by token (denominator). \rlLM conditions on an ensemble of the contexts, balanced by weights $w_i$ that maximized the probability of $s_{src}$ under \rlLM. \peter{This sentence is confusing (ending in ``it'') but tough to get this across simply.}

-\rlRD samples generations that would also have generated these contexts, as in the example above.
-This can be seen as sampling to minimize a notion of contextual difference or maximize similarity between the sampled text $s$ and $s_{src}$ (\S\ref{subseq_intuitions_and_theory}).

-\peter{Is this paragraph too high level?
-Changed it a lot recently} \ari{No, this is good, but I fixed some awkwardness.} \method returns samples in the semantic neighborhood of $s_{src}$, but the specific application directs how these are ranked.
-In paraphrasing, we want the semantically closest sample, using a contextual score (equation \ref{eqn:paraphrasing_full_score}).
-In text infilling ($\alpha$NLG) the goal is to fill-in the narrative ``gap'' in the surrounding text rather than maximize similarity (equation \ref{eqn:anlg_score}).